trial-start/Connect/README.md

   <a href="#getting-started">Getting Started</a> •
   <a href="#usage">Usage</a> •
   <a href="#contributing">Contributing</a> •
-  <a href="#devsearch-api">Devsearch API</a>
+  <a href="#Connect-api">Connect API</a>
 </p>

 ---

 ## About

-DevSearch is a developer networking platform that empowers developers to showcase their skills, collaborate on projects, and connect with peers from around the world.
-Whether you're looking for a co-founder for your startup, seeking contributors for your open-source project, or simply want to connect with like-minded developers, DevSearch is the place to be.
+Connect is a developer networking platform that empowers developers to showcase their skills, collaborate on projects, and connect with peers from around the world.
+Whether you're looking for a co-founder for your startup, seeking contributors for your open-source project, or simply want to connect with like-minded developers, Connect is the place to be.

 ## Features